-- Letter of good standing from the relevant Authority
+- Letter of good standing from the licence-issuing Authority

-- A legal opinion provided by a warranted professional proficient in the relevant jurisdiction and the applicant’s operations.
+- A legal opinion provided by a warranted professional proficient in the relevant jurisdiction and the applicant’s operations covering the following requirements:

 The Annual Recognition Notice Fee is that of Eur 5,000, payable annually in advance.